PISA 2012 NaBe

 PISA 2012 CBA NaBe investigates the practicability of computer based assessment (CBA) in the context of PISA studies.

 The add-on study focuses on conducting computer-based assessment (CBA) in the context of PISA.
-In particular, research-oriented answers shall be given to the following areas of investigation:
+At DIPF, primarily, research-oriented answers shall be given to the following areas of investigation:

 1. Computer-based measurement of reading hypertexts (Digital Reading)